filip-petrushevski/emt-lab/README.md

-# Faculty project for the subject EMT
+# Faculty project for the subject EMT - Server side